-Signed: Dated:XX

-JanetW aggott

-Chief Executive

-Signed: Dated:XX

-Cllr Linda Cow ling

-Leader of the Council.
+Signed: Janet Waggott Chief Executive Dated: XX Signed: Cllr Linda Cowling Leader of the Council.
+Dated: XX

-AGS Action Plan 2012/2013
+AGS Action Plan 2013/2014

-STATUS CONTROL ISSUE ACTION PROPOSED R E SPO N S IB IL IT Y TARGET DATE CURRENT POSITION & COMMENTS B rought F orw ard Risk of compromise and weaknesses in operational systems as a consequence of continuing reductions in staffing as Government funding cuts made.
-W here changes in staffing occur, that changes in operating arrangem ents are reviewed prior to reducing the controls.
-Internal audit will be included in working groups reviewing operating systems and arrangements, including commissioning, partnership arrangements etc. Corporate Director (s151) Continuing This will be a continuing issue in 2013/2014 2012/2013 Procurem entRisk as the Councilundertakes two significantOJEU procurem ents, Insurance (2013) and Leisure Managem ent (2014) The Authority is part of the N orth Y orkshire Procurem ent Partnership and will ensure advice is taken supplemented by service specific advice for both procurements.
-Corporate Director (s151) Septem ber 2014 Planning work is underway on both projects with budgets for external support identified to assist in the process.
+STATUS CONTROL ISSUE ACTION PROPOSED RESPONSIBILITY TARGET DATE CURRENT POSITION & COMMENTS Brought Forward Risk of compromise and weaknesses in operational systems as a consequence of continuing reductions in staffing as Government funding cuts made.
+Where changes in staffing occur, that changes in operating arrangements are reviewed prior to reducing the controls.
+Internal audit will be included in working groups reviewing operating systems and arrangements, including commissioning, partnership arrangements etc. Also see delegated authority limits below.
+Finance Manager (s151 Officer) Continuing This will be a continuing issue in 2014/2015 Brought Forward Procurement Risk as the Council undertakes a significant OJEU procurement for Leisure Management.
+The Authority is part of the North Yorkshire Procurement Partnership and will ensure advice is taken supplemented by service specific advice for both procurements.
+Corporate Director, Head of Environmental Services September 2014 The Leisure Management Procurement is at final bidder stage.
+The council has set aside adequate financial resource to manage this process.